Skip to main content

 Designed to help companies understand and mitigate vendor risk, security questionnaires are an important part of a company’s due diligence process.
 Companies that receive your completed security questionnaires can trust that you will protect their sensitive data and feel confident doing business with you.

-Oftentimes much of the information required to answer security questionnaires can be found in SOC 2 policies and/or audit reports.
+Oftentimes much of the information required to answer security questionnaires can be found in SOC 2 policies and/or the SOC 2 audit report.
 Also, evidence requested as part of security questionnaires can be the same as what is needed for SOC 2.

 What are the differences between SOC 2 vs security questionnaire?